 How To Fix HDMI Port On Xbox One

 There are three ways to fix the HDMI port on Xbox One; routine hardware troubleshooting, software fix, and hardware fix:

 1. Troubleshooting HDMI Hardware On Xbox One

-Before you open up your Xbox One console case or try any software fixes, you should do a routine check to make sure there aren’t any errors causing the system not to display.
+Before you open up your Xbox One console case or try any software fixes, you should do a routine check to ensure there aren’t any errors causing the system to not display.
 Some important things to check are:

 - Check that your HDMI cable is plugged in correctly on the Xbox One console and the TV; sometimes, you might plug the cable in and not push it in all the way.
 Make sure that you can’t see any of the metal parts of the HDMI plug sticking out of the plug.